 Example breakdown for £30,000 salary

-- Income Tax: based on earnings above the Personal Allowance
+- Income Tax: charged on earnings above the Personal Allowance

-- Pension: if enrolled, often 3% to 5% employee contribution or more
+- Pension: often 3% to 5% employee contribution

-If you do not pay into a pension and do not repay a student loan, your monthly net pay will usually be higher than someone who does.
-If you do both, it will be lower.
+If you do not contribute to a pension or repay a student loan, your take-home pay will usually be higher than someone who does.

 Why your £30,000 take-home pay might be different